crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/cti_api/taxonomy/cti_fields.md

 The possible values are:

-- `malicious` : IP is malicious
+- `malicious` : The IP address is malicious
-- `suspicious` : IP has been reported by many CrowdSec users but is not enough aggressive to be considered as malicious
+- `suspicious` : Many CrowdSec users have reported the IP, but it is not aggressive enough to be considered malicious
-- `known` : IP is known in the CrowdSec network, but we don't have enough sightings
+- `known` : At this time, the CrowdSec network has identified the IP, but we still require additional information to make a decision
-- `safe` : IP is safe and can be trusted (ex: Google DNS, Cloudflare DNS ...)
+- `safe` : The IP address is safe and can be trusted (ex: Google DNS, Cloudflare DNS ...)
-- `unknown`: IP is unknown or its last report is more than 3 month ago
+- `unknown`: The IP address is either unknown or its last report is from more than three months ago

 ## `ip_range_24`